 3) A small wedding didn’t put any pressure on our guests to give.

 We didn’t want anything from our guests, only their attendance.
-By keeping things simple, there were no expectations.
+By keeping things simple, there were no expectations for gifts.

 4) We avoided guest list complications.